Azure/Azure-Sentinel/Solutions/DomainTools/Playbooks/DomainTools_Iris_Enrich-Domain_Playbook/readme.md

 <a name="postdeployment">

 ### Post-Deployment instructions
 #### a.
 Authorize connections
-Once deployment is complete, you will need to authorize each connection.
-To do so, do the following steps:
+Once deployment is complete, you will need to authorize each connection:
-- Click the Azure Sentinel connection resource
+- Click the "Azure Sentinel" connection resource
-- Click edit API connection
+- Click "Edit API connection"
-- Click Authorize
+- Click "Authorize"
-- Sign in
+- Enter your DomainTools API credentials
 - Click Save
-- Repeat steps for other connections such as DomainTools connector API Connection (For authorizing the DomainTools connector API connection, API Key and API secret needs to be provided.)
+- Repeat steps for other connections such as the DomainTools connector API Connection (In order to authorize the DomainTools connector API connection, an API Username and API Password need to be provided.)
-- Go to sentinel hook playbook to azure sentinel rules.
+- Go to the Sentinel Hook Playbook to edit Azure Sentinel rules.
 #### b.
-Configurations in Sentinel
+Configurations in Sentinel:
-- In Azure sentinel analytical rules should be configured to trigger an incident with with risky user account behaviors.
+- In Azure Sentinel, analytical rules should be configured to trigger an incident with with risky Domain indicators
-- Configure the automation rules to trigger the playbooks.
+- Configure the automation rules to trigger the playbook
 #### c.
-Managed Identity for Azure Sentinel Logic Apps connector
+Managed Identity for Azure Sentinel Logic Apps connector:
-As a best practice, we used sentinel connection in playbooks that uses "ManagedSecurityIdentity".
+As a best practice, we  recommend using the Sentinel connection in playbooks that use "ManagedSecurityIdentity" permissions.
 Please refer to [this document](https://techcommunity.microsoft.com/t5/microsoft-sentinel-blog/what-s-new-managed-identity-for-azure-sentinel-logic-apps/ba-p/2068204)